Last Updated on August 3, 2023

 - Flour – 450 grams total.
-For this recipe, we combine 400 grams of organic white all-purpose flour with 50 grams of organic whole wheat flour.
-While we usually love adding more whole wheat than that to our bread, it can be too dense for focaccia.
-Furthermore, we typically make sourdough with white bread flour rather than all-purpose flour.
+For this recipe, we usually combine 400 grams of organic white all-purpose flour plus 50 grams of organic whole wheat flour, though you can use all white!
+We love the added nutritional value that whole wheat adds, but large amounts can make focaccia too dense.
+Also note that this sourdough focaccia recipe calls for all-purpose flour in contrast to bread flour, which we usually use for sourdough bread loaves.
 Yet due to the higher protein content in bread flour, it can also lead to a more dense and chewy texture than we’re after here.
 All-purpose flour helps to obtain the quintessential light and fluffy focaccia texture.

 - Salt – 9 grams in the dough, plus additional for sprinkling on top.
 Sea salt, kosher salt, or Himalayan salt is preferred over iodized table salt in sourdough baking.

 - Filtered water – 350 to 400 grams (which ranges from about 1.5 cups to just a splash over) *Note that if you live in a humid climate, you’ll want to scale back on the water content.
 Start off with 350 grams and add more if needed.

 - Extra Virgin Olive Oil – 1 tablespoon will be added into the dough itself, plus a couple more for oiling the pan and drizzling over the top later.
 The better the quality of olive oil used, the better the final sourdough focaccia flavor will be!